A characterization of equivalent martingale measures in a renewal risk model with applications to premium calculation principles: Applications

-\begin{rem} \normalfont It is well known that the FTAP of Delbaen \& Schachermayer uses P.A.
-Meyer's \textit{usual conditions} (cf. e.g. \cite{vw}, Definition 2.1.5).
-These conditions play a fundamental role in the definition of the stochastic integral with respect to a (semi-)martingale.
-Nevertheless, the stochastic integral can be defined for any semi-martingale without the usual conditions (see \cite{vw}, pp. 22-23 and p.
-150).
-As a consequence, the \textit{easy} implication of the FTAP of Delbaen \& Schachermayer (i.e. (EMM) $\Longrightarrow$ (NFLVR)) holds true without the usual conditions. \end{rem}
+\begin{rem} It is well known that the FTAP of Delbaen and Schachermayer uses P.A.~Meyer's \textit{usual conditions} (cf. e.g. \xch{\cite[Definition 2.1.5]{vw}}{\cite{vw}, Definition 2.1.5}).
+These conditions play a fundamental role in the definition of the stochastic integral with respect to a (\mbox{semi-})mar\-tingale.
+Nevertheless, the stochastic integral can be defined for any semi-martingale without the usual conditions (see \xch{\cite[pp.~22--23 and p.~150]{vw}}{\cite{vw}, pp.~22--23 and p.~150}).
+As a consequence, the \textit{easy} implication of the FTAP of Delbaen and Schachermayer (i.e. (EMM) $\Longrightarrow $ (NFLVR)) holds true without the usual conditions. \end{rem}

 We have seen that the initial probability measure $P$ can be replaced by another progressively equivalent probability measure $Q$ such that $S$ is converted into a $Q$-CPP.
 The idea is to define a probability measure $Q$ in order to give more weight to less favourable events.
-More precisely $Q$ must be defined in such a way that the corresponding premium density $p(Q)$ includes the {\em safety loading}, i.e. $p(P)<p(Q)$.
-This led Delbaen \& Haezendonck to define a {\bf premium calculation principle} as a probability measure $Q\in\M^1_{S,{\bf Exp}(\lambda)}$, for some $\lambda\in\vY$ (compare \cite{dh}, Definition 3.1).
+More precisely $Q$ must be defined in such a way that the corresponding premium density $p(Q)$ includes the \emph{safety loading}, i.e. $p(P)<p(Q)$.
+This led Delbaen and Haezendonck to define a \textbf{premium calculation principle } as a probability measure $Q\in \mathcal{M}^{1}_{S,\mathbf{Exp}(\lambda )}$, for some $\lambda \in \varUpsilon $ (compare \xch{\cite[Definition 3.1]{dh}}{\cite{dh}, Definition 3.1}).

-In the next Examples \ref{expcp0} to \ref{expcp7}, applying Proposition \ref{mar} and Theorem \ref{nfl}, we show how to construct premium calculation principles $Q$ satisfying the desired property $p(P)<p(Q)<\infty$, and such that for any $T>0$ the process $V_{\mathbb T}$ has the property of (NFLVR).
-For a discussion on how to rediscover some well known premium calculation principles in the frame of classical Risk Theory using change of measures techniques we refer to \cite{dh}, Examples 3.1 to 3.3.
+In the next Examples \ref{expcp0} to \ref{expcp7}, applying Proposition~\ref{mar} and Theorem~\ref{nfl}, we show how to construct premium calculation principles $Q$ satisfying the desired property $p(P)<p(Q)<\infty$, and such that for any $T>0$ the process $V_{\mathbb{T}}$ has the property of (NFLVR).
+For a discussion on how to rediscover some well-known premium calculation principles in the frame of classical Risk Theory using change of measures techniques we refer to \xch{\cite[Examples 3.1 to~3.3]{dh}}{\cite{dh}, Examples 3.1 to~3.3}.